 What Is NMN?
-A Complete Guide To NMN & Longevity
+A Complete Guide To NMN & Longevity | HealthspanX

 NAD+ exists in every cell and fuels essential processes.
 Some examples include converting food to energy, repairing DNA, and maintaining healthy cellular function.

-This guide will explain what NMN is and how it works in the body.
+This guide will explain what NMN is and how it works in the human body.
 We will also look at its potential benefits, sources, and even safety!
-So let's get started!
+So let’s get started!

-What Is NMN?
+What Is NMN, Exactly?

-When you take NMN (either produced naturally in the body or via supplements), your cells convert it into NAD+.
 Adequate NAD+ is vital for a host of cellular functions, including:

 -